Russian Stereotypes: Western Perception of Russia as seen through Russian’s eyes. Part III.

 In Victorian England, a marked fear of Russia prevailed in the government and the public.
 As a result of the Crimean War and other Russian threats to the British empire, the English mind was haunted by a shadowy enemy of barbarous Eastern invaders.
 The influence of this Russophobia is evident in the works of Bram Stoker, who responded to the Russian challenge to British Imperial hegemony through the character of Dracula, a primitive and menacing Eastern figure destroyed by warriors pledged to the Crown.

-Negative coverage of Russia(ns) has been more or less typical to any Western nation’s media both in the New and the Old World throughout the last two centuries.
+Negative coverage of Russia(ns) has been more or less typical of any Western nation’s media both in the New and the Old World throughout the last two centuries.

-Thus, popularity of the #SochiProblems hashtag and corresponding Twitter accounts is very understandable.
-Highly shareable photos showing ‘bad conditions’ (both fake and real) which were flooding Twitter feeds perfectly fitted the ready made image of ‘dysfunctional and backward Russia’.
+Thus, the popularity of the #SochiProblems hashtag and corresponding Twitter accounts is very understandable.
+Highly shareable photos flooding Twitter with ‘proof’ of ‘bad conditions’ in Sochi (both fake and real) perfectly fitted the ready made image of ‘dysfunctional and backward Russia’.
 This caused an opposite reaction when some Russian and foreign bloggers and journalists who were critical of Sochi Olympics said that ‘it was too much’.